Ampanavoana

 Ampanavoana is a rural municipality in northern Madagascar.
 It belongs to the district of Antalaha, which is a part of Sava Region.
 The municipality has a populations of 13,009 inhabitants (2019).

 Population

 The population is young.
 51,37% have 15 years or less, 45.79% between 15 and 60 years and 2,84% of an age of more than 60 years.

 Rivers

 Four rivers cross the municipality: Anjanazana river, Ampanavoana river, Ampanio and Fampotakely.

 Agriculture

-The agriculture is mainly substancial: rice, manioc, banana, sugar cane and coco nuts.
+The agriculture is mainly subsistential: rice, manioc, banana, sugar cane and coco nuts.
 Next to it also vanilla, cloves and coffee is planted.

 Tourism

 It is situated at the border of the Masoala National Park.